fuzz/etcdon/README.md

 details.
 Note this does not back up the secrets file as that only needs to happen once--run `don gather-secrets` to back up the secrets file.

+`5 12 * * * don all` added to your local crontab will back up your server to your local machine every day five minutes after noon.
+If you don't have an existing local crontab you can run `crontab etc/crontab-local` to install one that contains the above line--this action will overwrite an existing crontab.

 #### gather-backups | gb

 Copy backup files from the server into the `local/` directory.
 This includes